rahulshankariyer/Cyclistic_Bike_Program_Membership/README.md

 ## Insights

-1. Casual riders on an average, ride longer than member riders
+1. Casual riders on an average, ride longer than member riders.
-2. The number of casual riders increased during the weekend while the number of member riders decreased during the weekend
+2. The number of casual riders increased during the weekend while the number of member riders decreased during the weekend.
 3. The top 6 stations for the member riders are clearly in downtown Chicago while the top 6 stations for the casual riders are closer to the tourist/leisure spots.
-4. The first three findings together indicate that members are generally commuters, while casual riders generally ride for leisure
+4. The first three findings together indicate that members are generally commuters, while casual riders generally ride for leisure.
-5. Number of riders reached its peak during the summer, especially July and August, and tapered off during winter for both member and casual riders
+5. Number of riders reached its peak during the summer, especially July and August, and tapered off during winter for both member and casual riders.
-6. From the data of a previous year (2019), there is a negligible number of members below the age of 16
+6. There is no data regarding the age of Members for 2021.
+From the data of a previous year (2019), there is a negligible number of members below the age of 16.
-7. There is a negligible difference between the preferences of member and casual riders in the bike type category.
+7. There is no significant difference between the preferences of member and casual riders in the bike type category.
 8. In 13% of the rides, the riders neglected to return the bike to any station.

 ## Recommendations (Data Based)